ClusterCockpit/cc-metric-collector/sinks/influxSink.md

 - `retry_exponential_base`: base for the exponential retry delay
 - `max_retries`: maximum count of retry attempts of failed writes
 - `max_retry_time`: maximum total retry timeout
+- `use_gzip`: Specify whether to use GZip compression in write requests